scalameta/metals/docs/editors/vim.md

 curl --compressed -o- -L https://yarnpkg.com/install.sh | bash
 ```

+## Installing the plugin

-Once the requirements are satisfied, we can now proceed to install the following plugins:
+Once the requirements are satisfied, we can now proceed to install the following
+plugins:

 - [`neoclide/coc.nvim`](https://github.com/neoclide/coc.nvim/): Language Server
   Protocol client to communicate with the Metals language server.